Henri Mouhot: Angkor

-"At Ongcor, there are ...ruins of such grandeur... that, at the first view, one is filled with profound admiration, and cannot but ask what has become of this powerful race, so civilized, so enlightened, the authors of these gigantic works?"

 Such quotations may have given rise to the popular misconception that Mouhot had found the abandoned ruins of a lost civilisation.
 The Royal Geographical Society and The Zoological Society, both interested in announcing new finds, seemed to have encouraged the rumor that Mouhot — whom they had sponsored to chart mountains and rivers and catalog new species — had discovered Angkor.
 Mouhot himself erroneously asserted that Angkor was the work of an earlier civilization than the Khmer.
 For although the very same civilization which built Angkor was alive and right before his eyes, he considered them in a "state of barbarism" and could not believe they were civilized or enlightened enough to have built it.
 He assumed that the authors of such grandeur were a disappeared race and mistakenly dated Angkor back over two millennia, to around the same era as Rome.
-The true history of Angkor Wat was later pieced together from the book The Customs of Cambodia written by Temür Khan's envoy Zhou Daguan to Cambodia in 1295-1296 and from stylistic and epigraphic evidence accumulated during the subsequent clearing and restoration work carried out across the whole Angkor site.
-It is now known that the dates of Angkor's habitation were from the early 9th to the early 15th centuries.
+The true history of Angkor Wat was later pieced together from the book The Customs of Cambodia written by Temür Khan's envoy Zhou Daguan to Cambodia in 1295–1296 and from stylistic and epigraphic evidence accumulated during the subsequent clearing and restoration work carried out across the whole Angkor site.
+It is now known that the dates of Angkor's habitation were from the early ninth century to the early 15th century.

+Itinerary in Southeast Asia

+Henri Mouhot's exploration covered 4,955 kilometers in Southeast Asia, in three years, six months and 13 days.
+The exact itinerary, as listed in Le Tour du Monde ("Around the World" journal), is as follows: